Your trusted source for

 Weapons, Systems and Platforms

-Military Periscope is the world’s easiest-to-use, up-to-date, open-source military database covering weapon systems, armed forces and militant organizations from around the world.
+Military Periscope is the world’s easiest-to-use, up-to-date, open-source military database covering weapon systems, armed forces, defense companies, and militant organizations from around the world.

 Weapons Systems

-The Military Periscope Weapons Database offers complete, illustrated description of more than 7,500 weapons, systems and platforms, including:
+The Military Periscope Weapons Systems offers a complete, illustrated description of more than 7,500 weapons, systems and platforms, including:

 • Aircraft